 Many different exercise fads come and go.
-Yoga is thousands of years old and is the client "still standing" form of exercise.
+Yoga is thousands of years old and is the oldest "still standing" form of exercise.
 If that does not convince you, then nothing I say will.
-Stretching is a key component of healthy living.
-The client is a 90-minute part of remaining injury free and performing athletically at peak performance levels.
+Stretching is an important part of healthy living.
+Stretching is a key component of remaining injury free and performing athletically at peak performance levels.
 At Proactive Health Therapeutic Services, Scott Zelensky uses a variety of stretching techniques including both ballistic and static very effectively.
-He is a practitioner of PNF, or proprioceptive neuromuscular facilitation stretching.
+He is a practitioner of PNF or proprioceptive neuromuscular facilitation stretching.
 This is a set of clinical stretching techniques using contraction and relaxation of the muscle in question to be stretched, and it's opposite along with a series of stretches during these states of contract and relax.
 These are very effective in improving athletic performance levels as well as expediting the recovery process of a sports injury.

 Proactive Health Therapeutic Services Sports Massage State License # NVMT1588 | CLV EST # P65-00155 | CLV # G65-04347 | CC License # 10000029-519